 In the marketing and business intelligence sectors, A/B testing refers to a randomized experiment boasting two variants, A and B, which are the “control” and “treatment” in the controlled experiment.
 In online environments such as email, the goal is to identify changes to email campaigns that increase or maximize, an outcome of interest such as a click-through rate for a banner advertisement.
 As its namesake implies, two versions – A and B – are compared, which are identical save for one variation that might affect a user’s behavior; version A may be the currently used version (control) while version B is modified in some way (treatment).

 An e-commerce company’s “purchase funnel” through an email campaign is a good candidate for A/B testing because even marginal improvements in drop-off rates can represent a significant gain in sales; significant improvements, meanwhile, can sometimes be seen through testing elements like copy text, layouts, images and colors, but not always.

 Bringing Conversion Rate Optimization Into the Picture

-As any marketing expert will tell you, increasing a conversion rate is absolutely critical, as boasting a good conversion rate is the foundation for high sales volume.
-In the world of real estate it’s about LOCATION, LOCATION, LOCATION… but in the world of conversion optimization, it’s all about TESTING, TESTING, TESTING.
+As any marketing expert will tell you, increasing a conversion rate is absolutely critical, as boasting a good conversion rate is a foundation for high sales volume.
+In the world of real estate, it’s about LOCATION, LOCATION, LOCATION… but in the world of conversion optimization, it’s all about TESTING, TESTING, TESTING.